FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 Using a special intrinsic is the main drawback of this solution for a number of reasons.

-It muddles how instrinsics are identified since unlike other compiler intrinsics `panic` does not have a `__` prefix.
+It muddles how intrinsics are identified since unlike other compiler intrinsics `panic` does not have a `__` prefix.
 This is necessary since it needs to be directly invoked at the error site for the location information to be